SecretestSquirrel/BTCPyment/README.md

 1. Donation button for your website that you can easily embed/link to anywhere.
 2. Bitcoin payment gateway, including a Woocommerce plugin that easily turns ANY Wordpress site into a Bitcoin accepting store.

 BTCPyment makes donation buttons simple - copy/paste the one line HTML <iframe> into your site.
-With a simple Python backend to talk to your own Bitcoin node, BTCPyment uses RPC to generate new addresses, and monitors the payment status with your own copy of the blockchain.
+With a simple Python backend to talk to your own Dojo, BTCPyment uses RPC to generate new addresses, and monitors the payment status with your own copy of the blockchain.

 # Features
-* Process payments with your own Bitcoin node via RPC and SSH using Dojo.
+* Process payments with your Dojo via RPC and SSH.
 * Direct peer-to-peer payments without any middleman.
 No KYC, and greater privacy than donation systems where Bitcoin addresses are reused multiple times.
 * Lightweight and highly extendable, basic html and css styling.
-Modular Python backend, take a [look at the code](server.py) or [lnd.py](/pay/lnd.py)!
+Modular Python backend, take a [look at the code](server.py).
 * Natively extendable to all bitcoind node features (e.g. segwit) through RPC.
 * QR codes, customizable required payment confirmations and payment expiry time.
 * No shitcoin bloat.
 Bitcoin only.

 # Installation (short!)
-You require a Raspberry Pi / server (VPS) to host an instance of BTCPyment on, and a connection to a Bitcoin node.
+You require a Raspberry Pi / server (VPS) to host an instance of BTCPyment on, and a Dojo full node.
 If you don't have a Dojo, you should [install one](https://code.samourai.io/dojo/samourai-dojo/).

 ### Configure Dojo
 ##### Edit the `docker-bitcoind.conf` file.
 ```
-cd ~/dojo/samourai-dojo-v1.9/docker/my-dojo/conf
-sudo nano docker-bitcoind.conf
+sudo nano ~/dojo/samourai-dojo-vX.X/docker/my-dojo/conf/docker-bitcoind.conf
 ```
 ##### Change RPC exposure variable.
 ```